Sugamgoel28/Prakriti/README.md

 ## Future Improvements & Deployment
 - **Backend Development:** As the current project focuses on the front end, future iterations will include the development of a robust backend.
 This will involve implementing server-side technologies, such as Node.js or Django, to handle data management, authentication, & API integrations.
 - **Database Integration:** In upcoming versions, the project will incorporate a database for efficient data storage and retrieval.
 This will enable dynamic content generation, personalized user experiences, and streamlined product management.
 - **Advanced Tech Stack:** While the current version utilizes beginner-friendly languages like HTML and CSS, future improvements will involve adopting more advanced tech stacks and frameworks.
-This may include utilizing front-end frameworks like React or Vue.js for enhanced interactivity and scalability, as well as leveraging back-end frameworks like Express.js or Django for efficient server-side development.
+This may include utilizing front-end frameworks like React or Vue.js for enhanced interactivity and scalability.
 - **Deployment:** Currently hosted on a local server, the project's future iterations will prioritize deployment to improve accessibility.
 Deployment to a cloud-based platform, such as AWS, Azure, or Heroku, will ensure reliable access to the website from anywhere, enhancing user experience and scalability.

 ## Languages Used
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png"></code>
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png"></code>

-## THANK YOU
+## Thank You Note
-<h5 align="center">Thank you for visiting the repository!
-If you found value in our work, I would greatly appreciate it if you could show your support by starring this repo.
-Every star brings a beginner a step closer to being a star.✨</h5>
+> Thank you for visiting the repository!
+If you found potential in my work, I would greatly appreciate it if you could show your support by starring this repo.
+Every star brings a beginner a step closer to being a star.✨